Annual report 2019-20

-Poets of all ages are encouraged to explore the theme, from a local to global perspective
+Poets are encouraged to explore the theme, from a local to global perspective.

 Categories for entry

-The competition is always FREE to enter and is open to young people, children and adults alike, at all stages in their writing careers.
+The competition is always FREE to enter and is open to adults, at all stages in their writing careers.
 Many published poets have participated in the competition, including, in no particular order, Daragh Bradish, Eileen Casey, Joseph Horgan, David Butler, Lorraine Carey, Angela T. Carr, Nicki Griffin, Afric McGlinchey, John Donaghy, Dairena Ní Chinnéide, Ann Joyce, Karen O’Connor, Wilma Kenny, Mary Turley-McGrath, Eleanor Hooker, Jane Clarke, Geraldine Mitchell, David Mohan and Breda Joy.

-Poems in English or Irish, written or spoken word, are welcome in all six categories:
+Poems in English or Irish, written or spoken word, are welcome in two categories:

 ADULT